 UPDATE – Oct.
 13, 2018

 I cannot suggest this book as I’m listed as “endorsing” it prior to ever reading the book or any part of it.
-Also, there are illegal means of take listed in the stories and in the tips.
+There are actions that specifically violate the safety rules, which I teach in my hunter ed and firearms courses.
+Additionally, unethical means of take are listed in the stories and in the tips.
 I will not further review the book.

 Dawn was curious about hunting, polite and asked a lot of questions.
 I learned that she’s a former emergency room doctor who consults in addiction medicine.
 She was also, at the time, a vegetarian that met a man who piqued her curiosity about hunting.
 Now she’s written a book about her journey into hunting and the adventures she’s had along the way.